The Florence Nightingale Museum Collection

 Dame Alicia Lloyd Still

-Dame Alicia Lloyd Still was matron of STH 1913-1937, having trained at the Nightingale Training School herself in 1894.
+Dame Alicia Lloyd Still was Matron of St Thomas’ Hospital, 1913-1937, having trained at the Nightingale Training School herself in 1894.

 Lloyd Still also set up the Nightingale Fellowship, assisted with the setting up of State Registration for Nurses and the Royal College of Nursing.
 She also served as president of the Florence Nightingale International Foundation.